pgerke/freeathome-monitor/README.md

 # free@home Monitor

-A monitor that connects to the free@home SysAP and logs device updates to STDOUT as JSONL.
+A monitor that connects to the free@home SysAP and logs device updates to STDOUT as JSONL or logfmt.

 ## Usage Requirements